haguezoum/Messa-Pong/core/game/README.md

 3. Players control their paddles using mouse movement
 4. Each time a player misses the ball, their opponent scores a point
 5. First player to reach 5 points wins the game
+6. Final game state is saved to database and in-memory state is cleaned up

 ### Position System